NikkiOfTheValley/MimosaOS/README.md

 This will produce a `fat.img` file that you can use your preferred tool to put on a storage device.

+# Bug Reports:

+Simply open an issue with the label "bug", add a title summarizing the bug, and add a description with both your hardware and a full description of the scenario to trigger the bug.

 # Contribution:

 To contribute, you must have your contribution in a pull request,